arialhamed/arialhamed.github.io/_posts/novel/stars-stand-still/2024-07-01-001-dawn-of-the-nine.md

 A large blanket of dark maroon clouds blocked our star.
 It seemed.. alive.
 No, my eyes refuse to believe that it was natural.
 It was as if I was seeing a timelapse of a normal cloud moving in ten times speed.
 As if the movement of the cloud was not unsettling enough, I lowered my gaze to what was under the clouds, and I gasped in shock.
 I saw what appeared to be numerous arms, arms made out of who-knows-what, that started from the base of the cloud.
 It was holding an entire segment of the colony that was miles away, slowly raising it to the clouds.
 From afar I could make out some of the military drones attempt to shoot the arm.
 Each drone was shot down by its own shot, as the arms from the cloud deflected it.
 The sight had me awestruck in terror, and I was frozen in fear & awe.

 "Hey!" someone shouted in my direction, "Get out of here and into th-".
 The voice was cut-off, assuming that they were seeing what I was seeing as well.
 I briefly looked back at who it was.
 It was Varia, one of Cosmic Corps' Starcallers.
-The human-shark hybrid was one of the Cosmic Corps' best, and was destined to be the next Grand Starcaller.
-I often looked up to her as a great role model, and I was grateful for her to mentor me personally when I moved here.
+The human-sharkkind hybrid was one of the Cosmic Corps' best, and was destined to be the next Grand Starcaller.
+I often looked up to her, and I was grateful for her to mentor me personally when I moved here.
 "We need to get out of here, now!" shouted Varia, as she pulled me out of my gaze and back into my alert state.
-We got

-bits and pieces for drafting if needed

-I live in my own small home with a farm, in a small planet.
-This eden was my sanctuary.
-As far as I could remember, I settled on this planet to rest.
-If had stayed there, I might have found peace, but eventually, loneliness and restlessness drove me away.
-I
- I did not have any family or friends, yet I was content with having this simple life.
-I knew how to
-In all my memory, every day had been like every other.
-If it had not appeared before me in that moment, I might have stayed in that planet for the rest of my days, living as a simple robot.
-The strange form faded before

-My parents live in Centauri CSC.
-We talk to each other when we can, they supported me ever since I was a small Fabricant.
-It didn't take too long

----